 Trainer, Consultant, Guide: Meet Teresa

 On the creation of Ursa Major, she explains that it was born out of a need in Southeast Alaska to better train Guides about bear behavior.
-She recognized that the bear safety trainings that are currently available do not meet all the needs of the people exploring the remote islands that make up Southeast.
+She recognized that the bear safety trainings and bear awareness classes that are currently available do not meet all the needs of the people exploring the remote islands that make up Southeast.

 She believes that Ursa is creating a bridge between being bear aware and distinctive applications in the field, which is why Ursa is unique to the industry.
 "Each company I work with has needed bear training for their employees in a different way, depending on how thy operate.
 I've recreated bear safety messages in to videos and power points and podcasts.
 My brain is running wild with ideas for trainings and I have loved diving into the guts of this.”